icon-project/documentation/node/p-rep/p-rep-installation-and-configuration.md

 ---
 title: "P-Rep Installation and Configuration"
-excerpt: "General information abot ICON P-Rep election - https://icon.community/iconsensus/"
+excerpt: "General information about the ICON P-Rep election - https://icon.community/iconsensus/"
 ---

-This guide describes how to install and operate a P-Rep node.
+This guide is for ICON Public Representative (P-Reps) candidates explaining how to install and operate a P-Rep node.
 We will use docker to install the node.
+ICON will provide a test environment for P-Rep candidates where they can install and run the P-Rep node to produce blocks.
+This guidance document will focus on setting up a node for the testnet.
+Complete guideline for the elected P-Reps to participate in the ICON mainnet will be released later.

 ## Intended Audience

-100 Public Representatives elected for the ICON Network.
+We recommend all P-Rep candidates to go through this guideline and participate in the block generation test.

 ## Pre-requisites

-We assume that you have you have prior knowledge and experice in
+We assume that you have previous knowledge and experience in:

-- Server administation
+- IT infrastructure management
+- Linux or UNIX system administration

-- Operations
+- Docker container
+- Linux server and docker service troubleshooting

 ### HW Requirements

-The server specification is recommended by the ICON Foundation, final specification may differ depending on network conditions.
+Below server specification is recommended by the ICON Foundation, a final specification may differ depending on network conditions.

 #### Amazon Web Service (AWS)